 LifeNexus Launches Electronic Personal Health Card With Payment Card Functionality for Health Savings Accounts

+We have yet one more new technology that is combining both personal health records along with a credit card to make payments.
+It comes with a reader that connects via USB to view the information on a computer.
+The process to allow a doctor to have access requires a special card reader if I am interpreting this correctly.
 The Life Nexus card requires a download of desktop software so you can enter information into your PHR (personal health record).
 The card is designed to work with Health Savings Accounts and the web site offers information on how they will be marketing the card to insurance companies.
 The site also speaks of marketing the card to corporations.
 It uses the iChip security method and states it is HIPAA compliant.
 I think more information will need to follow here as you can see this is an attempt to tie financials with healthcare in on technology as it is being driven by LifeNexus banking partners.
 I did not download and look at the software and I did not see any integration with other PHRs mentioned here on the site.
 The board of directors looks like a combination of investors and others in the health tech payer systems.
 BD Press Release: